mrzee498/Multimedia-Forensicator/README.md

 EXECUTE THE SYSTEM

 Ensure that the XAMPP application is running.
-Open a web browser, and go to: http://localhost/multimedia
+Open a web browser, and go to: http://localhost/multimedia or http://127.0.0.1/multimedia